Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddStorageService.rst

 Peek Storage Service connects to a database server, provides each plugin its own schema, and provides much of the boilerplate code required to make this work.

-Only two Peek Services are able to access the database, these are the Peek Worker and Logic Services.
+Only two Peek Services are able to access the database, these are the Worker and Logic Services.

-The Storage Service schema upgrades are managed by the Peek Logic Service.
+The Storage Service schema upgrades are managed by the Logic Service.

 .. note:: The Logic Service must be enabled to use the Storage Service.